biblequiz/BibleQuiz.com/_pages/history/2005/nationals.md

 #### 4th Place

-Church:	First A/G, Montgomery, AL
+* **Church**: First A/G, Montgomery, AL
-Coaches:	Daniel Mims, Kathy Kirkpatrick (assistant)
+* **Coaches**: Daniel Mims, Kathy Kirkpatrick (assistant)
+* **Team**:
-Team:	Morgan Cooper
+    * Morgan Cooper
-Madison Hall
+    * Madison Hall
-Hannah Kelley
+    * Hannah Kelley
-Hillary Kelley
+    * Hillary Kelley
-Amberly Kirkpatrick
+    * Amberly Kirkpatrick
-Bobby Kirkpatrick
+    * Bobby Kirkpatrick
 * **Preliminaries**:
-TODO_PRELIM
+  * Round 1: Lost to San Angelo First A/G, San Angelo, TX 20 to 105
+  * Round 2: Won against Watford City A/G, Watford City, ND 40 to 35
+  * Round 3: Lost to Tacoma Life Center, Tacoma, WA 15 to 160
+  * Round 4: Lost to Grace A/G, Spring City, PA 40 to 180
+  * Round 5: Lost to Nixa A/G, Nixa, MO 20 to 65
+  * Round 6: Lost to Orange County Worship Center, Santa Ana, CA 55 to 150
+  * Round 7: Lost to Calvary Temple, Elkhart, IN -20 to 110
 * **Round Robin**:
-Round 1: Lost to James River, "Light", Ozark, MO -5 to 275 Round 2: Lost to New Life A/G, Ellendale, ND 15 to 105 Round 3: Won against Evangel A/G, Eau Claire, WI 80 to 70
+  * Round 1: Lost to James River, "Light", Ozark, MO -5 to 275
+  * Round 2: Lost to New Life A/G, Ellendale, ND 15 to 105
+  * Round 3: Won against Evangel A/G, Eau Claire, WI 80 to 70
-Round 4: Lost to Grace A/G, Spring City, PA 55 to 150
+  * Round 4: Lost to Grace A/G, Spring City, PA 55 to 150
-Round 5: Lost to Kennebunk Christian A/G, Kennebunk, ME 5 to 75
+  * Round 5: Lost to Kennebunk Christian A/G, Kennebunk, ME 5 to 75
-Round 6: Lost to First A/G, Helena, MT 65 to 115
+  * Round 6: Lost to First A/G, Helena, MT 65 to 115
-Round 7: Lost to Oceanway A/G, Jacksonville, FL 50 to 140
+  * Round 7: Lost to Oceanway A/G, Jacksonville, FL 50 to 140
-Round 8: Won against First A/G, Lexington, NC 30 to -20
+  * Round 8: Won against First A/G, Lexington, NC 30 to -20
-Round 9: Lost to First A/G, Elkton, MD 20 to 125
+  * Round 9: Lost to First A/G, Elkton, MD 20 to 125
-Round 10: Lost to First A/G, New Philadelphia, OH 35 to 55
+  * Round 10: Lost to First A/G, New Philadelphia, OH 35 to 55
-Round 11: Won against First A/G, Dickson, TN 35 to -15
+  * Round 11: Won against First A/G, Dickson, TN 35 to -15
-Round 12: Lost to Watford City A/G, Watford City, ND 35 to 95
+  * Round 12: Lost to Watford City A/G, Watford City, ND 35 to 95
-Round 13: Lost to First A/G #2, Lexington, KY -5 to 170
+  * Round 13: Lost to First A/G #2, Lexington, KY -5 to 170
-Round 14: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 15 to 55 Round 15: Lost to Grace A/G, Syracuse, NY 35 to 135 Round 16: Won against Harvest A/G, Fort Worth, TX 75 to 65 Round 17: Lost to First Pentecostal A/G, Ottumwa, IA 50 to 65 Round 18: Lost to Orange County Worship Center, Santa Ana, CA 25 to 90 Round 19: Lost to Calvary A/G, Elkhart, IN 40 to 140
+  * Round 14: Lost to The Church at Briargate, "Innocent Doves", Colorado Springs, CO 15 to 55
+  * Round 15: Lost to Grace A/G, Syracuse, NY 35 to 135
+  * Round 16: Won against Harvest A/G, Fort Worth, TX 75 to 65
+  * Round 17: Lost to First Pentecostal A/G, Ottumwa, IA 50 to 65
+  * Round 18: Lost to Orange County Worship Center, Santa Ana, CA 25 to 90
+  * Round 19: Lost to Calvary A/G, Elkhart, IN 40 to 140
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="" html=image_html %}